Are Silver & Gold Magnetic? Here’s How To Test Your Silver & Gold

 Now, perhaps at this point you’re remembering that 1943 steel cents, which are made from zinc, are magnetic.
 As you know, zinc, a non-magnetic metal, constitutes only a thin coating on the steel cents, and steel contains the ferromagnetic metal iron.
 So, because 1943 steel cents are mostly steel, they are attracted to magnets.

 But does this mean that silver- or gold-plated items may also stick to magnets?
 That depends on the other composition of the metals or other material under the plating.
-Certainly, a steel-framed watch or necklace coated with a thin layer of gold or silver plating may be magnetic, immediately giving away with the simple pass of a magnet that the object isn’t really made from solid gold or sterling silver.
+Certainly, a steel-framed watch or necklace coated with a thin layer of gold or silver plating may be magnetic.
+A simple pass of a magnet would give away that the object isn’t really made from solid gold or sterling silver.

 Yet, that doesn’t rule out that non-magnetic items passing for valuables are always made from precious metal.
 Consider the situation in which a watch or piece of jewelry is made from a non-magnetic material, such as copper or even plastic.